Skip to Main Content

 One Semester, 1 credit

-The Mathematical Modeling and Reasoning course is an advanced quantitative reasoning course.
+The Advanced Quantitative Reasoning course is an advanced quantitative reasoning course.
 Quantitative Reasoning is the application of basic mathematics skills, such as Algebra, to the analysis and interpretation of quantitative information (numbers and units) in real-world contexts to make decisions relevant to daily life.
 Critical thinking is its primary objective and outcome.
 It emphasizes interpretation, representation, calculation, analysis/synthesis, assumptions and communication.

-The Mathematical Modeling and Reasoning course is designed to promote reasoning, problem-solving and modeling through thematic units focused on mathematical practices, while reinforcing and extending content in Number and Quantity, Algebra, Functions, Statistics and Probability, and Geometry.
+The Advanced Quantitative Reasoning course is designed to promote reasoning, problem-solving and modeling through thematic units focused on mathematical practices, while reinforcing and extending content in Number and Quantity, Algebra, Functions, Statistics and Probability, and Geometry.

 Grades: 9-10-11-12